kiarazhu/Seven-Segment-Display/README.md

 Now we can write a truth table that indicates each digit's truth values for segments 'a' to 'g':
 <img width="500" alt="image2" src="https://github.com/user-attachments/assets/98852c33-7981-433a-924c-b1ebf9d7aa72" />

-(DP = Decimal Point display; we don't need this today, so we'll keep it as 0.)
+(DP = Decimal Point display; we don't need this for our purposes, so we'll keep it as 0.)

 Let's make some digits!

-Here, I've connected input switches (S0 to S6) to segments 'a' to 'g' respectively (as well as S7 to DP).
+On my I/O board, I've connected input switches (S0 to S6) to segments 'a' to 'g' respectively (as well as S7 to DP).
 We can configure the switches according to the truth table above to display any digit:

 <img width="180" alt="0" src="https://github.com/user-attachments/assets/78065385-211c-47cf-b68f-778a7f9795f1"/>
 <img width="180" alt="1" src="https://github.com/user-attachments/assets/343809f9-c43b-42f5-8770-4f5fb3bae021"/>